On the same day as the attack on

 Yet still Kulo grew more curious about the vessel making haste toward her, straining to recognise the sounds.
 Was it another whaler?
 That would be the end of her for sure.
 Then another shark lunged and she dived below the waves in a show of defiance, curling down twenty metres then twisting back up to the surface for a high speed broach.
 She fell back into the sea sending tons of white froth sideways, also jetting salt into her wound.
 The pain was excruciating.
 The sharks gave her a wider berth for the next five minutes swimming in a one hundred meter circle, but they knew she was getting weaker and they would wear her down.
 It was just a matter of time.
 Time.
-Time during which the Navigator was getting closer.
+Time during which the Elizabeth Swan was getting closer.

 Kulo began to sing a rumble of a message.
 She lay still in the sea trying to recover some strength.
 She could hear the signals from the silent vessel getting stronger, estimating that it was now four miles away.
 She watched the sharks closely, reacting to any move to swim closer.
 Her reaction signaled life was not about to be given up just yet.
 Still the sharks swam in and out, daring the whale to strike.
 The next twelve minutes would be the most frightening of her life.
 Life that was rapidly leaving her, and she knew it.

 LINKS & REFERENCE

 This website is Copyright © 2018 Bluebird Marine Systems Limited.
 The names Bluebird, Bluefish, SeaNet™, SeaVax™, Utopia Tristar™ and the blue bird and fish n flight logo are trademarks.
 All other trademarks are hereby acknowledged.